selcukmart/SpiderForm/ARCHITECTURE_ANALYSIS.md

 ## CONCLUSION

-**FormGenerator V2.3.1** is a mature, well-architected form generation library with:
+**SpiderForm V2.3.1** is a mature, well-architected form generation library with:

 ✅ **Strengths**:
 - Modern PHP 8.1+ design with excellent patterns